-The Corporation maintains an omnibus equity incentive plan (the "Equity Incentive Plan") in accordance with Policy 4.4 - Incentive Stock Options of the TSXV Corporate Finance Manual.
-Subject to obtaining shareholder approval at the Meeting and the approval of the TSXV, the Board has approved certain amendments to the Equity Incentive Plan.
-At the Meeting, shareholders will be asked to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution in the form set out below approving the Equity Incentive Plan, including the amendments thereto, in substantially the form attached hereto as Schedule "A" to this Circular.
+The Corporation maintains an omnibus equity incentive plan (the "Equity Incentive Plan") in accordance with Policy 4.4 - Security Based Compensation of the TSXV Corporate Finance Manual.
+The Equity Incentive Plan was originally approved by the board of directors of the Corporation on November 9, 2021, and amendments to the Equity Incentive Plan were made on November 9, 2022 and was subsequently approved and ratified by the shareholders of the Corporation.

+At the Meeting, shareholders will be asked to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution in the form set out below approving the Equity Incentive Plan, in substantially the form attached hereto as Schedule "A" to this Circular.

-A summary of the Equity Incentive Plan, including a description of the amendments thereto, is set out below.
+A summary of the Equity Incentive Plan is set out below.
 This summary is qualified in its entirety by the full text of the Equity Incentive Plan.
 Initially capitalized terms used, but not otherwise defined, in this section have the respective meanings ascribed to such terms in the Equity Incentive Plan.